 Marmalade Sour

 Bitter orange and whisky are a winning combination, and the Marmalade Sour proves it.
-This cocktail takes a classic whisky sour and adds a twist of citrusy bitterness from orange marmalade, creating a drink that’s both sharp and smooth.
+This cocktail takes a classic whisky sour recipe and adds a twist of citrusy bitterness from an added teaspoon of orange marmalade, creating a drink that’s both sharp and smooth.

 The Glenlivet’s fruity notes enhance the natural sweetness of the marmalade, while the citrus brings a bright, refreshing contrast.
 It’s an easy-going cocktail that works well for brunch, afternoon drinks, or anytime you want something bittersweet.